Baron-von-Riedesel/Dos64-stub/src/Readme.txt

    - image must contain base relocations
    - no dll references ("imports") are possible
    - base of image must be < 4 GB

   There's a sample, Mon64.asm, supplied, that allows to display a few 64-bit resources.
 It also shows how the Int21 emulation installed by dos64stb is supposed to be used.

-  Note that when jwasm is used to assemble a 64-bit binary, it may emit a warning that an underscore is needed for the start label.
-  This warning is to be ignored.
+It's possible to call other real-mode interrupts than int 21h - in this case one has to use DPMI function int 31h, ax=300h, directly.

   The 64-bit binary runs in ring 0, 64-bit protected-mode.
-There is no BIOS or Windows API available.
 The first 64 GB of memory are "identity mapped" by the stub.
 The memory that is "owned" by the binary is everything between the image base and the stackpointer.

   4. License